 Carrying over stress from our professional life to our personal space makes life difficult for a lot of us.
 It causes unnecessary tension, prevents us from relaxing, spoils personal as well as professional relationships, and brings down efficiency.

-In 2017, let us work towards creating a better work-life balance.
+Let us work towards creating a better work-life balance.
 Let us try to keep our personal and professional lives separate.

 We face a multitude of tasks on a day-to-day basis, each seemingly important.
 This keeps us in a perpetual state of tension.